xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

 for the premise `{ x : A --- f(x) : B }` has a hypothesis (`x : A`).

 - **[Xie]** How to generalize this?
+  Would it be easier to generalize this in jojo?

 ## 3.2 More on Equality and Type Judgements